ctrlflowjs/ctrlflow/README.md

 })
 ```

 Users can now access the workflow editor and monitoring dashboard.
-Here, they can describe workflows using
+Here, they can describe workflows using the actions you created, and specify which events trigger the workflow to run.

 <p align="center" style="margin-bottom: -5px; border: 1px solid black;">
   <kbd>